decc/calculator-book/mapping-your-emissions.md

 - Illustrates the levels, ideally by comparing the deployment to historical levels or deployment in other countries to give an indication of how difficult or easy it would be to achieve.
 It can be helpful to include some information about how the levels were set.
 - Illustrates the levels with a bar chart showing the amount of energy that sector produces or uses.
 This bar chart should have the same scale across every one page note, so one page notes can be compared with each other.
 Other graphs, images and diagrams can be included as well.
 It’s a good idea to test them out on colleagues who are not working on the project early on, to make sure they are easy to understand.
-- [Need examples of whole one-pagers e.g. South Africa and India.
-Include a case study like Mexico?
-China hydro a good example. ]
+- [Add examples of whole one-pagers e.g. South Africa and India, and perhaps add a case study.]

 ## Resources

-- One-pager template
-- Template presentation for workshops
+[Create a one-pager template and a template presentation for workshops]